Romeo Brawner Jr.: Personal life

 Brawner is often known by his peers and friends as "Romy" and "Omet".
-Brawner is married to Melody Valeros and they have three children.
-Former Congressman, Teddy Baguilat, is Brawner's first cousin.
+Brawner is married to Melody Mariele Valeros and they have three children.
+Brawner's first cousin, Teddy Baguilat, is a former Congressman.
+His hobbies include playing golf and being a disc jockey during his free time.

 Brawner is also a column writer for the Philippine Daily Inquirer since May 2025.